vranki/pam-auth-rest-api/README.md

 Uses username part of matrix id and password for authentication.

-Alpha, not tested properly yet but feedback is welcome.
-Please create github issues or pull requests.
+Status is working - it seems to work for us.
+Please create github issues or pull requests if needed.

-## Installation:
+## Installation

 ```npm install```